jmayfield777/Model-View-Controller-MVC-Challenge-Tech-Blog/README.md

 https://stackoverflow.com/questions/36744308/next-is-not-defined-but-i-dont-understand-how-to-define-it-in-my-function (debugging)

-https://github.com/CodyG-2021/14-Model-View-Controller-MVC-Tech-Blog/blob/main/controllers/homeRoutes.js (help with homeRoutes - they are not working however)
+https://github.com/CodyG-2021/14-Model-View-Controller-MVC-Tech-Blog/blob/main/controllers/homeRoutes.js (help with Routes - they are not working however)

 Followed along with some of the activities in the week 14 folder - MVC.